BitMax Token Price Hits $1.85 on Major Exchanges (BTMX)

 BitMax Token Profile

 BitMax Token is a coin.
 It launched on November 10th, 2018.
 BitMax Token’s total supply is 780,615,274 coins and its circulating supply is 660,615,274 coins.
-BitMax Token’s official website is bitmax.io.
 The Reddit community for BitMax Token is /r/BitMax.
-The official message board for BitMax Token is medium.com/bitmax-io.
+BitMax Token’s official message board is medium.com/bitmax-io.
+The official website for BitMax Token is bitmax.io.
 BitMax Token’s official Twitter account is @BitMax_Official and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as BitMax Token directly using U.S. dollars.
-Investors seeking to trade BitMax Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BitMax Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as BitMax Token directly using U.S. dollars.
+Investors seeking to trade BitMax Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitMax Token using one of the exchanges listed above.

 Receive News & Updates for BitMax Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitMax Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.